appbaseio/Docs/content/docs/reactivesearch/react/advanced/migration.md

 ## ReactiveSearch

-### Removal of FE query generation
-In this release we have removed the front-end query generation, we discourage the use of front-end queries to search backend which is a security risk.
+### Connect with ReactiveSearch Cloud

+Starting v4, ReactiveSearch has removed support for front-end query generation, we strongly encourage upgrading to v4 for powering a secure search experience with ReactiveSearch.

+More on security risks of allowing a search DSL over the network:

-Elasticsearch's query DSL is imperative in nature.
-Enabling the whole DSL to be accessible from a web or mobile frontend opens a can of security worms.
-The query DSL's imperative nature also makes it hard to enrich, transform or apply access controls to search requests.
-We saw these problems as earlier versions of ReactiveSearch UI kit only supported the Elasticsearch query DSL.
+- Elasticsearch's query DSL being imperative in nature, allowing the entire DSL to be accessible from a web or mobile frontend creates a DoS vector where expensive queries can be run to deny service to actual users.
+- It also presents a data scraping risk.
+- The query DSL's imperative nature also makes it hard to enrich, transform or apply access controls to search requests.

 ### Benefits

 - ReactiveSearch Cloud magic: Accelerate, enrich, and transform your search requests using features such as query rules, search relevance, caching, analytics
+  - There are two cloud offerings to cater to your use-case:
+     - Dedicated Search cluster - [Starting at $99/mo](https://www.reactivesearch.io/pricing), a 2 CPU + 8 GB RAM server instance suitable for ML-powered search experiences
+     - Serverless Search (Beta) - [Starting at $29/mo](https://www.reactivesearch.io/pricing/serverless-search), serve a geo-distributed search solution
-- Easy to secure: As ReactiveSearch API doesn't expose Elasticsearch APIs directly, it prevents the possibility of DSL based injection attacks
+- Easy to secure: As ReactiveSearch API doesn't expose Elasticsearch APIs directly, it prevents the possibility of DSL based injection attacks and supports `size` based restrictions to mitigate against data scraping attempts
-- Composable: Easily composes with Elasticsearch's query DSL for advanced use-cases
+- Composable: Compose by extending using search engine's query DSL.
+Supports Elasticsearch, OpenSearch, Solr and MongoDB engines
 - Encapsulate business logic: Don't want to expose sensitive fields to web and mobile clients?
 Set the fields to return with ReactiveSearch dashboard once and avoid declaring them as part of the network requests.

 **v3.x:**